-Since 2006, the number of people commuting by bike in the capital has almost doubled.
+Since 2006, the number of people commuting by bike in the capital has grown substantially.

-In recognition of the key role that active modes, including cycling, have in ensuring sustainable growth and improving the liveability of the city, Wellington will be focusing on giving people more transport choices for their journeys.
-The aim will be to increase the number of people choosing to travel by bike to get to work, go to the shops, run errands and go about their daily lives.
+In recognition of the key role that active modes, including cycling, have in ensuring sustainable growth and improving the liveability of the city, Wellington is focusing on giving people more transport choices for their journeys.
+The aim is to increase the number of people choosing to travel by bike to get to work, go to the shops, run errands and go about their daily lives.

-The Urban Cycleways Fund will also accelerate major cycling programmes in other parts of the region.
-The Hutt Valley will be utilising its rail corridor to create a cycling spine through the valley, extending to the eastern bays.
-The Kāpiti Coast will progress its local network at an accelerated pace to maximise the benefits of the new high quality cycleway provided by the Transport Agency alongside the Kāpiti Expressway.
-Porirua will also develop a cycling connection between its CBD and residential areas through to Titahi Bay.
+The Urban Cycleways Fund has also accelerated major cycling programmes in other parts of the region.
+The Hutt Valley has completed the Wainuiomata Hil shared path, and the Kāpiti Coast has advanced its local network at an accelerated pace to maximise the benefits of the new high-quality cycleway provided by Transport Agency alongside the Kāpiti Expressway.
+Porirua is progressing a cycling connection between its CBD and residential areas.

 Melling to CBD (Wellington to Hutt Valley)

 Wellington eastern route package

 Rail corridor route